 Before jumping in, I want to make one thing clear.
 Just like every industry and every profession, there are good eggs and bad.
 Simply because a doctor practices functional medicine, doesn’t mean they are the right practitioner for you – for various reasons (personal taste, or they just plain ain’t good).

 In order to keep you from getting lost in a horrible cycle of trial-and-error-FMP-finding, click the button below to get our EASY questionnaire/checklist for determining if an FMP is good enough for you!

 This one is so simple, you might have forgotten it!

-For the purpose of finding a FMP right around the corner from you, I recommend searching: “Functional Medicine Practitioners near me”.
+For the purpose of finding a FMP right around the corner from you, I recommend searching: “best functional medicine doctors near me”.

-You will likely see a list of alternative, holistic, and functional medicine practitioners, along with phone numbers, location, and maybe even some reviews.
+You will likely see a list of alternative, holistic, and functional medicine doctors and practitioners, along with phone numbers, location, and maybe even some reviews.